-On Ukraine’s front line with Russia, Telegram channels are key to survival
+Telegram channels key to survival on Ukraine’s front line with Russia

 Pies, petrol, bomb alerts or complaints — these channels are the go-to platforms for residents in the middle of war.

-Inna makes cakes, pies, pizzas and chebureki, deep-fried turnovers.
+Kyiv, Ukraine — Inna makes cakes, pies, pizzas and chebureki, deep-fried turnovers.

 These days, her business in the front-line town of Kurakhove in Ukraine’s war-torn Donbas region is all but gone as Russian bombs kill and wound people and destroy houses, while Russian troops try to roll in.